 - Before and after images suggest that one body is better than another and that health and happiness can be determined by a photo—which it cannot!

 - Images of people being active or eating healthily who are only in smaller bodies is implicit weight bias.
-People need to see their own bodies, or a variety of body shape, sizes, ethnicities and gender, represented partaking in health-promoting behaviours and looking happy and vibrant.
+People need to see their own bodies, or a variety of body shapes, sizes, ethnicities and genders, represented and partaking in health-promoting behaviours and looking happy and vibrant.

 - Complementary weightism and appearance-related compliments such as telling a client, ‘you’ve lost weight, good on you’, ‘you’re looking great’, ‘let’s blast that cellulite’ are stigmatising as it reinforces that their body is either good or bad based on their weight.